WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/verbs.md

 [warning] **Not recommended:** `do_action( 'activate_header' )` : Fire before the Site Activation page is loaded. [/warning]
 [tip] **Recommended:** `do_action( 'activate_header' )` : Fires before the Site Activation page is loaded. [/tip]

+## Verbs as nouns

+Don't use verbs as nouns or nouns as verbs.

+For additional information, see [Verbs as nouns](//nouns.md).

 ## Moods of verbs